 Academic has become an increasingly important and complex term in the decades since Keywords was first published in 1976, caught up in shifts within higher education, in the nature of academia, and in the role of the intellectual.
 In Keywords, Williams did not discuss academic but instead educated and knowledge, alongside a number of other words with a less direct connection with education such as dialectic and intellectual.

-Academic comes into English from medieval Latin acadēmic-us and French académique, which themselves are ultimately derived from Greek Ἀςάδημς, the name of the man after whom the garden in which Plato taught had been named.
-Two senses that reflect this etymological origin are listed in OED: one is the adjectival sense ‘belonging to the Academy, the school or philosophy of Plato; sceptical’; the other is the nominal sense, ‘An ancient philosopher of the Academy, an adherent of the philosophical school of Plato; a Platonist’.
-Both senses are attested from late 16c and 17c, though both are obsolete in present day English.
-However the related noun academy is still used historically to mean the Platonic school of philosophy.
+Academic comes into English from medieval Latin acadēmic-us and French académique, which themselves are ultimately derived from Greek Akádēmos, the name of the mythical figure after whom the garden in which Plato taught had been named.
+Two senses that reflect this etymological origin are listed in OED: one is the adjectival sense “Of or relating to the Academy, the school or philosophy of Plato and his followers; philosophically sceptical”; the other is the nominal sense, “An ancient philosopher of the Academy, the school of Plato and his followers; an adherent of the philosophical school of Plato; a Platonist.”
+Both senses are attested from lC16 and C17, though both are obsolete in present-day English (however the related noun academy is still used historically to mean the Platonic school of philosophy).

-Academic in this way embodies a tension between, on the one hand, a perceived prestige and value associated with scholarly activity and higher learning and, on the other, a view of non-vocational learning as indulgent and lacking practical use, including of academic institutions as therefore irrelevant ‘ivory towers’, cut off from real life.
+Academic in this way embodies the tension between, on the one hand, a perceived prestige and value associated with scholarly activity and higher learning and, on the other, a view of non-vocational learning as indulgent and lacking practical use, and of academic institutions as therefore irrelevant ‘ivory towers,’ cut off from real life.

-The pejorated sense of academic in current general use, defined in OALD as ‘not connected to a real or practical situation and therefore not important’, develops from the distinction made between abstract, philosophical thought and skills-based knowledge which is directly practical in nature.
+The sense of academic which has become pejorativein current general use, defined in the Oxford Advanced Learner’s Dictionary (OALD) as “not connected to a real or practical situation and therefore not important,” develops from the distinction made between abstract, philosophical thought and skills-based knowledge which is directly practical in nature.
 By implication, what is academic cannot be practical and therefore lacks usefulness.
-(A parallel might be made with theoretical in such uses as, “The question is purely theoretical”.)
-This sense of academic tends to be found in particular contexts, such as when the adjective is collocated with nouns such as question and point, and/or particular descriptive adverbs such as purely, merely, simply, only and entirely.
+(A parallel might be made with theoretical in such uses as, “The question is purely theoretical.”)
+This sense of academic tends to be found in particular contexts, for instance when the adjective modifies nouns such as question and point, and/or is modified by descriptive adverbs such as purely, merely, simply, only, and entirely.
 However, the sense is not separate from other meanings of academic, and the context-specific connotations of such uses may differ from hearer to hearer.
 Less ambiguous are the related words academicize and academicalism, which are rare but nearly always have negative connotations, referring to rigid adherence to a canon or to a ‘dry’ approach in creative or performing arts.

-In its most frequent sense within education, in British English academic is often contrasted with vocational.
-It is not uncommon to find discussion of an academic-vocational divide in educational writings.
+In its most frequent sense within education, in British English, academic is often contrasted with vocational, and it is not uncommon to find discussion of the academic-vocational divide in educational writings.
 In US English, it appears that educational is often used in similar contexts.
-However, as participation in higher education increases, and institutions such as technical colleges are rebranded as universities, the line traditionally drawn between ‘academic’ and ‘vocational’ teaching and research becomes increasingly blurred.
-Current debates about the role of higher education often focus on how far the purpose of universities should be to train students for employment.
-Many institutions accordingly market themselves on the basis of their involvement with industrial and professional organizations, some using the expressions ‘real world’ university or ‘real world research’.
-There is also evidence that this direction in collaboration significantly affects the behavior of researchers.
-Government initiatives and funding bodies encourage such engagement between academic work and wider society, particularly with business.
+However, as participation in higher education increases, and institutions such as technical colleges are rebranded as universities, the line that has traditionally been drawn between academic and vocational teaching and research becomes increasingly blurred.
+Current debates about the role of higher education often focus on the extent to which the purpose of universities should be to train students for employment.
+Many institutions accordingly market themselves on the basis of their involvement with industrial and professional organizations, some using the expressions “real world” university or “real world research.”
+Government initiatives and funding bodies encourage this kind of engagement between academic work and wider society, particularly with business.

-On the other hand, it is possible that contemporary use of academy in apparent contrast with the abstraction or cloistering of learning apart from societymay have picked up the sense ‘a place of training’ (OED sense 5) and the narrowed sense ‘A place of training in some special art’ (sense 6) such as a military academy, so suggesting a more vocational emphasis within education.
+It is also possible that contemporary use of academy in apparent contrast with the abstraction or cloistering of learning apart from societymay have picked up the sense, which begins C17, of “an institution or establishment for training in a special skill or field” such as a military academy (first cited in mC18), so suggesting a more vocational emphasis within education.
+For instance the US Military Academy was the first school in the United States to offer education in engineering.
 Academy in this sense may also (or alternatively) seek to draw on the connotation of prestige that academic retains in some uses, even where the values and implications being proposed are very different.